ganeti/ganeti/man/gnt-instance.rst

 If ``--ignore-ipolicy`` is given any instance policy violations occuring during this operation are ignored.

+The ``-c`` and ``--communication`` specify whether to enable/disable instance communication, which is a communication mechanism between the instance and the host.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.